Portugal Golden Visa with Bitcoin Ecosystem Investment: 2025

 In all of these cases, you’ll need to maintain your investment for at least five years to keep hold of your residence status.

-Once you’ve secured temporary residence, there’s a low physical presence requirement to maintain it and then qualify for permanent residence after five years: you must be present in Portugal for 14 days during every two-year period.
+Once you’ve secured temporary residence, there’s a low physical presence requirement to maintain it.
+You can then qualify for permanent residence after five years.
+To qualify, you must be present in Portugal for 14 days during every two years.

 Speculation was rife that Portugal would close its golden visa program in 2024 due to its inflationary impact on house prices throughout the country, but that hasn’t happened.